rajdipthepower/Machine-Learning__Deep-Learning/Convolutional-Neural-Network/Tf_Flowers_Dataset/Readme.md

 ## 🧠 Model Architecture

-The CNN model consists of:
-- Convolutional layers for feature extraction
-- Pooling layers to reduce spatial dimensions
-- Fully connected (Dense) layers for classification
-- Softmax output layer for multi-class prediction
+The CNN model is composed of convolutional layers for feature extraction, pooling layers to reduce spatial dimensions, fully connected dense layers for classification, and a softmax output layer for multi-class prediction.

 ---